EU's Vestager says no antitrust concerns yet about cloud computing - NewsBreak

 They have become a big driver of growth at the big tech companies, with AWS generating 13% of Amazon’s revenue last year and 74% of its operating income while Microsoft’s Intelligent Cloud unit, of which Azure is a big chunk, brought in 37% of its overall sales.

-The market power of the big companies has sparked unease at smaller rivals in recent years, with German software provider NextCloud, France's OVHcloud (OVH.PA) and two other companies filing complaints about Microsoft's cloud practices to Vestager. read more
+The market power of the big companies has sparked unease at smaller rivals in recent years, with German software provider NextCloud, France’s OVHcloud and two other companies filing complaints about Microsoft’s cloud practices to Vestager.

 “No, so far we’ve had no concerns,” Vestager told Reuters in an interview when asked if she was worried about companies potentially abusing their dominance.